Euro 2020: Prime Minister Boris Johnson confirms UK offer to host extra games

 Boris Johnson has confirmed the UK has offered to host extra Euro 2020 games this summer - and says talks between ministers and UEFA continue as organisers try to find a solution due to the coronavirus pandemic.

-The tournament is due to be hosted across 12 different countries, with both semi-finals and the final at Wembley - but with Covid restrictions still affecting everyone, UEFA is considering other options to limit travel.
+The tournament is due to be hosted across 12 different countries, with both semi-finals and the final at Wembley.

 Speaking to The Sun, Boris Johnson says Britain is ready to take on extra games - and cites the rollout of the vaccines as a big reason behind his confidence.